 • Up to 4% of subjects were dissatisfied with their vision.

 Lasers can certainly remove corneal tissue, but no technology can replace it.
-Dr. Edward Boshnick, OD, launched sclerallens.com to give hope and help to those who have lost quality vision and ocular comfort due to refractive eye surgery, such as RK, PRK, and LASIK.
+Dr. Edward Boshnick, OD, is an optometrist in Miami, Florida who has devoted his practice to treating patients who have lost quality vision and ocular comfort due to refractive eye surgery, such as RK, PRK, and LASIK.
 Dr. Boshnick fits specialty contact lens designs such as scleral lenses.
 Contact Dr. Boshnick.

 Survey of physicians who've had laser eye surgery